 “People are being deported for a simple act of being in a public space that taxpayers pay billions of dollars for,” Hernandez of Poder in Action said at the press conference.
 “The idea that $2 can literally put someone in jail, for something we pay so much money for. ...
 We are demanding for the police department to stop enforcing these absurd Respect the Ride policies, and for everyone who supports the light rail to take responsibility of what it means to have a place that criminalizes people, that arrests people, and that deports people.”

-Ramirez’s mother, along with advocates from Trans Queer Pueblo, Poder in Action, and Re-Frame Youth Arts Center, are calling for Ramirez’s release from ICE, and asking that Mayor Kate Gallego examine Valley Metro’s role in aiding deportations in Phoenix.
+Rosales’s mother, along with advocates from Trans Queer Pueblo, Poder in Action, and Re-Frame Youth Arts Center, are calling for Rosales’s release from ICE, and asking that Mayor Kate Gallego examine Valley Metro’s role in aiding deportations in Phoenix.

 “What we can tell you is that as an organization of poor folks, we very much support public transportation,” said Figgins of Trans Queer Pueblo.
 “But as an organization of people of color and of migrant people, we’re terrified for our community to be using the service of the light rail because it has become a site of the hyper-criminalization of black and brown migrants and undocumented folks.”